dhabersack/islovely.co/source/blog/debunking-whitewashed-exam-statistics/index.md

 ---
 date: 2013-03-18
+description: The official statistics of a recent exam present an incorrectly positive picture.
+When taking a closer look, the numbers turn out to be a lot worse.
 layout: post
 stylesheet: style.css
-summary: The official statistics of a recent exam give off an incorrectly positive picture.
-When taking a closer look at the results, the numbers turn out to be a lot worse.
 title: Debunking whitewashed exam statistics
 ---